Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

 **Features Left to Implement**

-* I would like to wire up the Contact Form and make the functional and not just static.
+* I would like to wire up the Contact Form and make it functional and not just static.

 Technologies Used